lizmat/App-Rak/README.md

 --frequencies
 -------------

 Flag.
 If specified, will produce a frequency table of the matches with the most frequent match first.
 Default is `False`.
-See also `--unique`;
+See also `--unique`.
+Usually used in conjunction with `--matches-only` and/or `Callable` patterns returning something other than True/False/Nil/Empty.

 --gid=condition
 ---------------